mheese/journalbeat/README.md

 ## Build

-Without checking out this repository, you can get a compiled version of this by doing some like the following:
+Without checking out this repository, you can get a compiled version of this by doing something like the following (tested with Go 1.5.2 on Fedora 23):

 ```
 mkdir journalbeat